Jean Segura Player Props: Marlins vs. Braves

 Jean Segura At The Plate

-- He has not hit a long ball in his 26 games this season.
+- In 27 games played this year, he has not gone deep.

-- Segura has driven in a run in two games this season, with multiple runs batted in once.
+- Segura has driven in a run in two games this year, with multiple runs batted in once.

-- He has scored in eight games this season (30.8%), but has had no multi-run games.
+- He has scored in eight of 27 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.